 The financial services industry contributes around 20% to the global gross domestic product (GDP).
 The global financial system deals with trillions of dollars a day and serves billions of individuals, but the financial industry has certain challenges as well.
-Cost of multiple stakeholders, delays, excessive paperwork, and data breach are few of them.
-According to a PWC report, 45% of the financial intermediaries like stock exchanges, money transfer services, and payment networks face economic crimes every year.
+Cost of multiple stakeholders, delays, excessive paperwork, and data breach are a few of them.
+As per PWC report, 45% of the financial intermediaries like stock exchanges, money transfer services, and payment networks face economic crimes every year.

 Blockchain could be the possible solution to reduce transaction cost, overcome inefficiencies, eliminate intermediaries, and reduce economic crimes in the global financial system.
 Smart Contracts can help build a transparent and trusted system across participants in the network.

 Let’s understand ten different use-cases of the blockchain in financial services.

 1. Cross-Border Payments